2323674747/DSPL/Readme.md

     $ python train_fsl.py --gpu 0 --max_epoch 80 --step_size 20 --gamma 0.5 --dataset CUB --init_weights ./initialization/cub/max_acc_dist.pth --eval_way 5 --eval_shot 5

-to train the 1-shot/5-shot 5-way DFR with FEAT model with ResNet-12 backbone (Pretrained on Tiered-ImageNet Dataset) on FS-DomainNet:
+to train the 1-shot/5-shot 5-way  with ResNet-12 backbone (Pretrained on Tiered-ImageNet Dataset) on FS-DomainNet:

 Use ''tid'' to select the target domain. (from 0 to 5)